vamping111/terraform-provider-croccloud/website/docs/r/paas_service.md

 ~> **Note** If a parameter name includes a dot, it cannot be passed in `galera_options`.
 If you need to use such a parameter, contact [technical support].

 * `gcache_size` - (Optional) A Galera parameter.
-The size of GCache circular buffer storage preallocated on startup in bytes.
+The size of GCache circular buffer storage preallocated on startup, in bytes.
   Valid values are from 128 MiB.
 The parameter can be set only if `high_availability` is `true`.
 * `gcs_fc_factor` - (Optional) A Galera parameter.
 The fraction of `gcs_fc_limit` at which replication is resumed when the recv queue length falls below this value.
 Valid values are from 0.0 to 1.0.